genaielite/resume-rag-app/README.md

 Note - The Following aspects are missing and need to be worked on.

  1. This is not a production-ready code yet

  2. Data Ingestion for a  Resume can be made in a parallel processing way

-3.No Evaluation stratey is added, whci can be added
+ 3. No Evaluation strategy is added, which can be added

-4.No Agentic aspect added yet
+ 4. No Agentic aspect added yet

 **High level flow**
 1. **Partition & Read**: Load `.docx` resumes and extract text using `unstructured`.